Publication 102, Sales to the United States Government

 Exempt Sales and Leases

-Your sales and leases of merchandise to the United States government are generally exempt from California sales and use tax.
+Your sales and leases of merchandise to the United States (U.S.) government are generally exempt from California sales and use tax.
 This includes sales and leases to:

 - Any incorporated agency or instrumentality of the United States that is wholly owned either by the United States or by a corporation that is wholly owned by the United States.
-Examples include: the Resolution Trust Corporation and the Federal National Mortgage Association (Fannie Mae).
+Examples include the Resolution Trust Corporation and the Federal National Mortgage Association (Fannie Mae).

 - The American National Red Cross, including its chapters and branches.

-Please note: Sales to individual members of the armed services do not qualify for this exemption even if the merchandise is billed through an exempt organization such as a service exchange or officers’ mess.
+Please note: Sales to individual members of the armed services do not qualify for this exemption, even if the merchandise is billed through an exempt organization such as a service exchange or officers’ mess.
 In addition, sales to State of California agencies and state political subdivisions—counties, cities, and special districts (such as irrigation, fire, and school districts)—are generally taxable.
 This holds true even if the purchase is made using federal funds.

-Note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted.
+Please note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, decisions will be based on the law and not on this publication.

-U.S. Government Bankcards
+U.S. Government Bank Cards